kento-mc/poi-react-app/README.md

 + The individual POI entries in the POI lists are clickable and direct the users to a display page for an individual POI.
 This page includes:
   + An enlarged thumbnail
   + All POI details
   + An interactive map showing the single POI location.
-Additional, smaller thumbnails of all POI images.
-Each smaller thumbnail is clickable and open the image full size on its own page.
-This page also includes the smaller thumbnail links of other images below.
+  + A gallery of smaller thumbnail links of other POI images.

 ## Setup requirements